LS102-summer2023/project-prachetasyeri/writing/paper.md

 #### Cap

-Optimal lighting conditions were used but cap covered the hair.
-The model was able to dectect the face and emotion reliably.
-Happy face seemed to be detected easier with a cap on.
+Optimal lighting conditions were used but the cap covered the hair.
+The model was able to detect the face and emotion reliably.
+The happy face seemed to be detected easier with a cap on.

 ![cap](https://github.com/LS102-summer2023/project-prachetasyeri/assets/136471736/e4457a35-dcb7-456a-a16f-8d635aea9050)

 #### Non-optimal lighting conditions

-When there was strong backlight, the model was not able to identify any faces in the frame.
+When there was a strong backlight, the model was not able to identify any faces in the frame.

 ![image](https://github.com/LS102-summer2023/project-prachetasyeri/assets/136471736/fb2f6bae-3efc-4119-8988-1c723fe00f7a)